stackct/toxic/docs/user-guide.md

 ### Tasks

 * Groovy tasks - Arbitrary Groovy script.
 The most flexible type of task, but requires Java or Groovy coding knowledge.
-* XML tasks - An XML request.
+* HTTP tasks - An HTTP request.
 This can actually be raw TCP data, but most users will use this task to feed XML or HTML content to a server for automated testing.
 This task can also look for a corresponding response and perform comparisons to validate that the actual server response matches the expected response.
 * Properties tasks - key/value pairs following the standard Java Properties format
 * File tasks - Useful for comparing text files to each other.
 * SQL tasks - Useful for running SQL queries against a JDBC database and comparing the results to an expected result.